-Asylum seekers who have not complied voluntarily within the 14-day deadline will receive an order from the BFA to go to a return centre.
+Asylum applicants who have not complied voluntarily within the 14-day deadline receive an order from the BFA to go to a return centre.
 Currently, there is a centre at the airport in Vienna / Schwechat as well as in Tyrol / Fieberbrunn and both centres are run by the Ministry of the Interior.
-Increased return counselling are carried out in these centres.
-The establishment of the BBU will further increase return counselling.
+Increased return counselling is carried out in these centres.

-For asylum seekers whose application has been rejected and for whom the appeal has no suspensive effect, the right to basic care was removed during the appeal proceedings (see Criteria and Restrictions to Access Reception Conditions).
-Asylum seekers from safe countries of origin are particularly affected by this restriction.
-If an asylum seeker participates to the voluntary return, the entitlement to the Basic Care will be granted until the departure.
+For asylum applicants whose application has been rejected and for whom the appeal has no suspensive effect, the right to basic care is removed during the appeal proceedings (see Criteria and Restrictions to Access Reception Conditions).
+Asylum applicants from safe countries of origin are particularly affected by this restriction.
+If an asylum applicant participates to the voluntary return, the entitlement to the Basic Care will be granted until the departure.

 NGOs report that there is an imbalance between Syrians and other refugees, as Syrians have access to a German course through the Austrian Integration Fund (ÖIF) during the asylum procedure, while others do not.
 This has created frustration but also confusion, including among the support teams.
-634 asylkoordination österreich, Nationwide NGO survey on basic services Dec 21/Jan 22, unpublished.
+Syrians belong/or belonged to the group of asylum applicants with a 'high probability of staying', which is why they already have access to free German courses during the asylum procedure.